Ref Library Sitemap

-The Hunger winter 1940 - 1945: As food was no longer reaching the West many of its residents left the cities looking for food up North.
-These where called hunger treks (hongertochten.)
+The Hunger winter 1940 - 1945: As food was no longer reaching the West, many of its residents left the cities looking for food up North.
+These were called hunger treks (hongertochten.)

-. . .
-While nothing moved on the roads, this also affected the ordinary German soldier, they also lacked food because of the blockades.
+...
+While nothing moved on the roads, this also affected the ordinary German soldiers, they also lacked food because of the blockades.
 So a lot of edibles were confiscated by grateful hungry German soldiers.

 And while the farmers were usually willing to help, not all did so out of generosity, many asked hefty rewards of those who came to them for assistance.
 They knew how bad the shortages were and made huge profits out of them.
 The family jewels were often traded for as little as a sack of grain.
 The West of the country was now in famine.

 Beet root became one of the main staples in the city, along with tulip bulbs.
 Potatoes were rare, and only available to the rich, people would scurry along their houses looking for potato skins, beet root was eaten as well and tulip bulbs.
 People who actually ate these bulbs will testify that few things are of fouler taste than tulip bulbs.

 The toll: Over 20,000 people died of starvation during the hunger winter."